-How It’s Done – Entrepreneurs and Startup founders should be willing to start small and interact with each and every person they encounter on social media and other avenues.
-In time, the true fans should grow into a loyal community and be the sounding board or launch platform for every project thereafter.
+How It’s Done – Entrepreneurs and Startup founders should be willing to start small and interact with each.
+Every person they encounter on social media and other avenues.
+In time, the true fans should grow into a loyal community.
+Be the sounding board or launch platform for every project thereafter.

 Takeaway – It’s important to forget the numbers and focus on nurturing community within the current audience.

 3. Charge a Premium for Quality